Boutiques, beaches and stellar eats await on picturesque and romantic Amelia Island

 Head into Fernandina Beach for lunch at Timoti’s Seafood Shak.
 Located on 3rd Street, this unfussy café with counter service features baskets, wraps, sandwiches tacos and bowls with fresh, wild-caught seafood taking center stage.
 During a recent visit, we enjoyed a killer lobster roll crammed with sweet morsels of lobster.

-Back at the Omni Amelia Island Plantation Resort, make a reservation for dinner at Verandah.
+Back at the Omni Amelia Island Resort, make a reservation for dinner at Verandah.
 Set under live oaks, this upscale but cozy restaurant specializes in seafood, farm-to-table fare and fabulous wine pairings.

 Finally, before you head up to your room, be sure to snuggle around an oceanfront fire pit to roast s’mores or sip a cocktail under the stars.
 The waves crashing on the beach will provide the perfect soundtrack for this moment.